 Across our services, professional consultants—dedicated teachers with many years of experience guiding undergraduate and graduate student writing—will help you develop your long term writing, editing, and revision skills.
 We offer the following services:

-Written and video feedback (asynchronous): If you aren’t able to meet in real time with a consultant, you can still get feedback on your writing via email.
-Upload your draft, list 2-3 things you want feedback on, and one of our consultants will send you comments via Track Changes in MS Word.
+- Asynchronous written and video feedback: If you aren’t able to meet in real time with a consultant, you can still get feedback on your writing via email.
+Upload your draft, list 2-3 things you want feedback on, and one of our consultants will reply with a written or video response to guide your next steps.

-Workshops: If you’re interested in practicing a specific academic or professional writing skill, register for an interactive 75-minute online workshop through our Events calendar.
+- Workshops: If you’re interested in practicing a specific academic, professional, or creative writing skill, register for an interactive 75-minute online workshop through our Events calendar.

 Our policies